-The U.S. banking sector is much larger and more fragmented than the U.K. system, but because of this, the benefits to be reaped from open banking would be even more pronounced in the U.S. Currently, many financial services companies rely on web scraping to gather customer data, which is bad both for the customer experience and for data and bank security.
-Because financial services companies need robust customer data in order to grow and succeed, if they were able to abandon screen scraping in favor of secure APIs with banks, that would both improve security and promote a more cohesive customer experience.
+The U.S. banking sector is much larger and more fragmented than the U.K. system.
+Because of this, the benefits to be reaped from open banking would be even more pronounced in the U.S. Currently, many financial services companies rely on web scraping to gather customer data.
+This is bad both for the customer experience and for data and bank security.
+If they were able to abandon screen scraping in favor of secure APIs with banks, it would both improve security and promote a more cohesive customer experience.

-For instance, customers could access various financial services — such as finance/debt management and advice — as integrated fully with their bank accounts.
-Indeed, the Experian Connect API gives customers the ability to see their credit score in real-time through their existing bank account.
-By integrating services with banking data, either the banks themselves or the third party payments companies can offer more robust real-time services.
+For instance, customers could access various financial services as integrated fully with their bank accounts.
+Indeed, the Experian Connect API enables customers to see their credit score in real-time through their existing bank account.
+By integrating services with banking data, either the banks or the third party payments companies can offer more robust real-time services.
 Other banks/financial services that are already investing in open banking initiatives for this reason include Paypal, Wells Fargo, and Visa.

-Amazon.com has also embedded several credit card APIs into its website including American Express, Chase, Citi, Discover, and Hilton Honors, in order to enable customers to pay for purchases without having to log into the credit card’s site to redeem points.
+Amazon.com has also embedded credit card APIs.
+This enables customers to pay for purchases without logging into the credit card’s site to redeem points.
 The experience becomes frictionless for the consumer, which gives both providers (Amazon and its partner banks) a competitive advantage.

 A Brave New World: From Closed Doors to Collaborative Ecosystems

-In order for open banking to be truly effective, there needs to be a paradigm shift in the banking industry away from exclusive control over customer data by large banks to diverse partnerships that widen the scope of products and services.
+In order for open banking to be truly effective, there needs to be a paradigm shift.
+The banking industry must turn away from exclusive control over customer data by large banks to diverse partnerships that widen the scope of products and services.
 Open banking isn’t just about banks anymore; it’s about Fintech, software developers, ecommerce retailers, and other non-financial third parties.
-The former executive with Stripe noted that those large banks that fully embrace and use open banking to their advantage now, will have a significant leg up in advance of any regulatory measures as well.
-The PSD2 is part of a global trend, and while some countries such as the U.S. currently have no open banking legislature, it’s very likely that they will soon.
+The former executive with Stripe noted that those large banks that fully embrace and use open banking to their advantage now will have a significant leg up in advance of any regulatory measures as well.
+The PSD2 is part of a global trend.
+While some countries such as the U.S. currently have no open banking legislature, it’s very likely that they will soon.

-Global open banking will introduce a new financial services ecosystem in which the role of the bank becomes less monolithic and powerful on its own.
-While some banks may balk at this, open banking stands to benefit end users and foster market competition in ways that will create new opportunities for innovative banks and payments providers.
+Global open banking will introduce a new financial services ecosystem.
+The role of the bank will become less monolithic and powerful on its own.
+Some banks may balk at this.
+But open banking stands to benefit end users and foster market competition in ways that will create new opportunities for innovative banks and payments providers.